Esther Vanhomrigh

 Esther Vanhomrigh or Van Homrigh (known by the pseudonym Vanessa; c.
 1688 - 2 June 1723), an Irish woman of Dutch descent, was a longtime lover and correspondent of Jonathan Swift.
-Swift's letters to her were published after her death.
-Her fictional name "Vanessa" was created by Swift by taking Van from her surname, Vanhomrigh, and adding Esse, a pet form of her first name, Esther.
+Swift's letters to her were published posthumously.
+Her fictional name, Vanessa, was created by Swift by taking Van from her surname, Vanhomrigh, and adding Esse, a pet form of her first name, Esther.

-She was fictionalized as "Vanessa" in Swift's poem Cadenus and Vanessa (1713).
+She was fictionalized as Vanessa in Swift's poem Cadenus and Vanessa (1713).
 In the poem, he wrote: